FoundMyFitness

 Levine argues VO2max correlates with longevity partly because healthy people find it easier to exercise, creating selection bias in observational.

-"You brush your teeth twice a day because you don't want cavities.
-Well, you exercise because you don't want cardiovascular disease, right?"
+"So you brush your teeth twice a day because you don't want cavities.
+Well, you exercise because you don't want cardiovascular disease, right?
+I mean, there's other reasons you exercise too."

 Zone 2 Cardio